 Does a Wellness Check Go on Your Record?
 Welfare Check?

-A man who is concerned about his child and grandfather is asking himself "Does a wellness check go on your record?' as he looks at a public record search screen that has a grey magnifying glass hovering over it, and to his right is an ambulance and police vehicle in front of a yellow and blue house performing a wellness, or welfare check.
+The man, worried about his child and grandfather, wonders if a wellness check will be recorded as he views a public record search screen with a grey magnifying glass, while an ambulance and police vehicle are seen outside a yellow and blue house conducting the check.

 Interested parties can run a public record search on themselves or loved ones to see if the wellness check shows and to be sure future employment and housing prospects won’t be affected.